RasaHQ/rasa/docs/nlu/entity-extraction.rst

     Composite entities are currently only supported by the ``DIETClassifier``.

+In order to properly train your model with composite entities, make sure to include enough training data examples for every combination of entity and role/group label.
+Also make sure to have some variations in your training data, so that the model is able to generalize.
+For example, you should not only have example like ``fly FROM x TO y``, but also include examples like ``fly TO y FROM x``.

 To fill slots from entities with a specific role/group, you need to either use forms or use a custom action.

 Extracting Places, Dates, People, Organisations